M110 howitzer: History

 The M110 howitzer first entered service with the U.S. Army in 1963 and was used in the Vietnam War by the United States Army.
 Later versions were used in the Gulf War - Operation Desert Shield and Operation Desert Storm by Tango Battery 5th Battalion 11th Marines, and the British Army's 32nd Regiment Royal Artillery.

-In 1977 the upgraded M110A1 entered service, featuring a longer M201 series barrel which gave an increased range.
-The M110A2 is the latest version with a double muzzle brake, in contrast to the earlier A1 version which had a plain muzzle.
-The 2nd Battalion 18th Field Artillery (U.S. Army) which deactivated in 1994 at Fort Sill, Oklahoma, and the 5th Battalion 18th Field Artillery served in Desert Storm with the M110A2 Howitzer, as well as the 142nd Field Artillery Brigade (Arkansas Army National Guard), and 1st BN 181 Field Artillery (Tennessee Army National Guard).
-Most of the U.S. Army and USMC relied on the M109 series 155-millimeter howitzer gun systems during this conflict; sending remaining M110s to reserve or National Guard units.
-These units then took possession of M109s as they returned from service in the Gulf.
-M110s were still in service with the 3/92 FA (USAR) and running fire missions at Camp Atterbury as late as the summer of 1994.
+In 1977 the upgraded M110A1 entered service, featuring a longer M201 series barrel which gave it an increased range.
+The final version, the M110A2, added a double muzzle brake.
+The M110A2s were made from refitted M110s or M107 175 mm self-propelled guns.
+The 2nd Battalion 18th Field Artillery (U.S. Army), which inactivated in 1994 at Fort Sill, Oklahoma, and the 5th Battalion 18th Field Artillery served in Desert Storm with the M110A2, as did the 142nd Field Artillery Brigade (Arkansas Army National Guard) and 1st Battalion 181st Field Artillery (Tennessee Army National Guard).
+Most of the U.S. Army and Marine Corps relied on M109 series 155-millimeter howitzer systems during this conflict, sending remaining M110s to reserve or National Guard units.
+These units then took possession of M109s as they returned from combat operations.
+M110s were still in service with the 3rd Battalion 92nd Field Artillery (US Army Reserve) and running fire missions at Camp Atterbury as late as the summer of 1994.

-The howitzer has been retired from U.S. Army service having been replaced by the M270 Multiple Launch Rocket System.
+The howitzer has been retired from U.S. Army service, replaced by the M270 multiple launch rocket system.